SCHUNK-SE-Co-KG/schunk_svh_ros_driver/README.md

 This is the repository for the Schunk SVH ROS1 driver.
 It completes the [standalone
 library](https://github.com/fzi-forschungszentrum-informatik/schunk_svh_library)
 with everything that you need to operate the five finger hand in a ROS1 context.
+Here's the [ROS2 version](https://github.com/fzi-forschungszentrum-informatik/schunk_svh_ros_driver/tree/ros2-foxy).

 ## Installation